ltelab/disdrodb/docs/source/quick_start.rst

     data_archive_dir = "<path_of_choice_to_the_local_data_archive>/DISDRODB"
     disdrodb.define_configs(metadata_archive_dir=metadata_archive_dir, data_archive_dir=data_archive_dir)

-Running this code snippet writes a ``.config_disdrodb.yml`` file to your home directory (for example ``~/.config_disdrodb.yml``), which disdrodb uses as the default configuration.
+This creates ``~/.config_disdrodb.yml`` in your home directory, which DISDRODB uses as the default configuration.

-After closing and reopening your Python session, running the following code should display the paths you defined in the configuration file:
+**Verify Configuration**

+Restart your Python session and verify the configuration:

 .. code:: python